OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-dotnet-long-operations.md

         isCompleted = channelOperations.IsCompleted(opId, out channelId);
     }

-    // If we got here, we should have the newly created channel id.
+    // If we got here, we should have hello newly created channel id.
     Console.WriteLine(channelId);